teisdbr/winlibrs-docs-test/index.md

 ## Recent Changes
 ___

+#### 2020-17-16

+* Made changes to Logic to throw errors rather than Warnings when a NIBRS Code is not supplied by the Agency:
+  * Error 90034: MUST PROVIDE A NIBRS CODE
+  * This mistake is no longer treated as a Warning, it will cause the Incident to fail validation.

 #### 2020-17-15

 * Fixed bug that was causing 90A and 90Z Offenses to fail on the following conditions:
    * DE 7 = Completed, DE 14 = 1
    * DE 7 = Completed, DE 14 = 8